 Presentations will be transferred to a conference computer.
 It is highly recommended that you use a horizontal (landscape) widescreen slide format.
 You will not be allowed to use your own laptop for presentation.
 No exceptions.

-You are required to meet with your session chair at the front podium in the Oregon Ballroom 201 & 202, Oregon Convention Center.
+You are required to meet with your session chair at the front podium in the Monarchy Ballroom, Hilton Waikoloa Village.
 Meeting times for each session are given below: